Azure/ARO-RP/docs/az-aro-python-development.md

 maintained [here](https://github.com/Azure/azure-cli/tree/dev/doc/authoring_command_modules).

-The downstream extension can be installed by an end user to override the module (e.g. to fix an issue rapidly).
+The downstream extension can be installed by an end user to override the module (e.g. to use preview features).
 We also use the extension directly from this codebase for development and testing of new API versions.
 Customers are advised to use the upstream CLI.
 You can read more about how extensions are authored [here](https://github.com/Azure/azure-cli/blob/dev/doc/extensions/authoring.md),